Zuehlke/software-engineering-corner/src/articles/micro-frontends-with-angular-and-stenciljs/index.md

   - Angular
   - Web Development
   - software architecture
+shortDescription: >-
+  Explore building micro-frontends with Angular and StencilJS.
+Learn how to break down UI monoliths using WebComponents for scalable, independent deployments.
 ---
 Micro frontends is an emerging frontend architecture pattern defined by [Martin Fowler](https://martinfowler.com/articles/micro-frontends.html).
 The pattern slices a web frontend into loosely coupled, scaleable, and independent deployable components.